 40 The Horses’ Waterfall

-The Horses’ Waterfall (Ro: Cascada Izvorul Cailor) is located in Rodnei Mountains in Bora, Maramuses, near the National Park of Rodnei Mountains, in the Eastern Carpathians.
-It is the tallest waterfall in Romania with a total height of 80 m (262 ft) split over several steps.
+The Horses’ Waterfall (Ro: Cascada Izvorul Cailor) is located in the Rodnei Mountains in Bora, Maramuses, near the National Park of Rodnei Mountains, in the Eastern Carpathians.
+It is the tallest waterfall in Romania, with a total height of 80 m (262 ft) split over several steps.

 41 Berca Mud Volcanoes